damirparipovic/Data-Science-course-project/README.md

 - To setup programming runs, Python 3.5+, Jupyter Notebook, and PySpark are required to install on your machine.
 - You need to import python libraries before running the programs.
 These are numpy, pandas, matplotlib, datetime, seaborn, scipy, sklearn libraries.
 (See syntax in Libraries section)

+- There are multiple coding environments able to run .ipynb files.
+You can choose such as Anaconda or Visual Studio.

 ### Libraries: